hdsu-bioquant/scArchon/README.md

 # scArchon: benchmark or run single-cell prediciton tools on your own dataset

 scArchon is a modular, reproducible benchmarking platform for evaluating single-cell perturbation response prediction tools.
 Built on Snakemake, it provides an extensible framework to compare deep learning methods across diverse datasets using both statistical and biological metrics.
 Why scArchon?
-While many tools exist to predict single-cell responses to perturbations (e.g., drug treatments), their systematic comparison has been limited. scArchon helps standardize benchmarking and highlights important nuances—such as when models with high quantitative scores fail to retain key biological signals.
+While many tools exist to predict single-cell responses to perturbations (e.g., drug treatments), their systematic comparison has been limited.
+Importantly, scArchon provides environments for each of the tools to aleviate problems related to their installation. scArchon helps standardize benchmarking and highlights important nuances—such as when models with high quantitative scores fail to retain key biological signals.

 We invite the community to adopt and contribute to scArchon, helping accelerate progress in single-cell perturbation modeling.

 # Requirements
 Running the deep learning models require GPU with CUDA 12.4+.
 To pull the environments from Dockerhub, Singularity 3.6+ needs to be installed on your machine.
-To store the environments, a disk space of about 50 GB is required.
+To store the environments, a disk space of about 60 GB is required.

 - CUDA 12.4+ (tested on 12.4)
 - Singularity 3.6+ (tested on 3.6 and 4.1)
-- About 60 GB disk space to download all environments (but we recommend selecting necessary tools)
+- About 60 GB disk space to download all environments (but we recommend selecting a subset of tools)

 # Installation
 - Create a conda environment with snakemake: